 If the complainant desires additional time for a decision regarding whether or not to proceed with an investigation a reasonable timeframe for follow-up will be established.
-The complainant's decision must be communicated to the Title IX Coordinator or designee in writing.
+The complainant's decision must be communicated to the Title IX Coordinator or designee, who will confirm the allegations of the incident and the desire of the complainant in writing.

-If the complainant desires to file a Formal Title IX Report a no-contact order will be presented, reviewed, and signed.
+If the complainant desires to file a Formal Title IX Report, a no-contact order will be presented, reviewed, and signed.
 The complainant will be notified that the respondent notification and a notice of any interim supportive measures will be provided immediately following the initial meeting with the respondent.
 At the Title IX Coordinator's discretion, immediate measures may be taken to provide for the complainant's safety, if necessary.

-If a complainant chooses not to meet with the Title IX Coordinator, a document outlining the complainant's rights and options, CU's Amnesty Policy, the investigation process, potential supportive measures, and additional resources and support will be emailed to the complainant.
+Whether or not the complainant chooses to meet with the Title IX Coordinator, a document outlining the complainant's rights and options, CU's Amnesty Policy, the investigation process, potential supportive measures, and additional resources and support will be emailed to the complainant.
 The complainant will be invited to initiate an additional meeting and/or investigation and follow-up options at the time of their choosing.